Intreecom/robotlb/tutorial.md

 join_server "10.10.1.2" "10.10.1.3"
 ```

-After running this script you should see that control planes became healthy on our loadbalancer at `http://10.10.1.4`.
-Also, in your generated kubeconfig file change address of the server to the loadbalancer address. so it will become:
+After running this script you should see that control planes became healthy on our load-balancer at `http://10.10.1.4`.
+Also, in your generated kubeconfig file change the address of the server to the load-balancer's address.
+So it will become:

 ```yaml